Synria-Robotics/RoboCore/test/README.md

-# RoboCore Tests
+# RobotCore Tests

-This directory contains automated tests for the RoboCore library.
+This directory contains automated tests for the RobotCore library.

 ## Structure